wehs7661/ensemble_md/docs/simulations.rst

   - :code:`msm`: (Optional, Default: :code:`False`)
       Whether to build Markov state models (MSMs) for the REXEE simulation and perform relevant analysis.
   - :code:`free_energy`: (Optional, Default: :code:`False`)
-      Whether to perform free energy calculations in data analysis or not.
-Note that free energy calculations could be computationally expensive depending on the relevant settings.
+      Whether to perform free energy calculations or not.
   - :code:`subsampling_avg`: (Optional, Default: :code:`False`)
       Whether to take the arithmetic average of the truncation fractions and the geometric average of the statistical inefficiencies over replicas when subsampling data for free energy calculations.
-For systems where the sampling is challenging, the truncation fraction or statistical inefficiency may vary largely across alchemical ranges, in which case this option could be useful.
+For systems where the sampling is challenging, the truncation fraction or statistical inefficiency may vary largely across state sets, in which case this option could be useful.
   - :code:`df_spacing`: (Optional, Default: 1)
-      The step to used in subsampling the DHDL data in free energy calculations.
+      The spacing (in the number of data points) to consider when subsampling the data, which is assumed to be the same for all replicas.
   - :code:`df_ref`: (Optional, Default: :code:`None`)
-      The reference free energy profile for the whole range of states input as a list having the length of the number of states.
+      The reference free energy profile for the whole range of states.
+The input should be a list having the length of the total number of states.
-  - :code:`df_method`: (Optional, Default: :code:`MBAR`)
+  - :code:`df_method`: (Optional, Default: :code:`'MBAR'`)
-      The free energy estimator to use in free energy calcuulation.
-Available options include :code:`TI`, :code:`BAR`, and :code:`MBAR`.
+      The free energy estimator to use in free energy calculations.
+Available options include :code:`'TI'`, :code:`'BAR'`, and :code:`'MBAR'`.
-  - :code:`err_method`: (Optional, Default: :code:`propagate`)
+  - :code:`err_method`: (Optional, Default: :code:`'propagate'`)
       The method for estimating the uncertainty of the free energy combined across multiple replicas.
-      Available options include :code:`propagate` and :code:`bootstrap`.
+      Available options include :code:`'propagate'` and :code:`'bootstrap'`.
 The boostrapping method is more accurate but much more computationally expensive than simple error propagation.
   - :code:`n_bootstrap`: (Optional, Default: 50)
-      The number of bootstrap iterations to perform when estimating the uncertainties of the free energy differences between overlapping states.
+      The number of bootstrap iterations to perform when estimating the uncertainties of the free energy differences.
-  - :code:`seed`: (Optional, Default: None)
+  - :code:`seed`: (Optional, Default: :code:`None`)
       The random seed to use in bootstrapping.

 3.6.
 A template input YAML file
 -------------------------------
 For convenience, here is a template of the input YAML file, with each optional parameter specified with the default and required parameters left with a blank.
-Note that specifying :code:`null` is the same as leaving the parameter unspecified (i.e. :code:`None`).
+Note that specifying :code:`null` is the same as leaving the parameter unspecified (i.e., :code:`None`).
-Note that the default value :code:`None` for the parameter :code:`rmse_cutoff` will be converted to infinity internally.

 .. code-block:: yaml